 Back on board I ran the genset for ½ an hour and I put up the tent and spent a pleasant morning reading and listening to classical music.

 In the afternoon I heard somebody calling my name.
 It was one from the Samian group that I had met yesterday.
 He asked me to join them in their boats.
 They were all under the shaded cockpit of the larger boat drinking copious amounts of ouzo and eating grilled octopus while Vasilis was preparing a large salad.
-They introduced to a new maze (μεζές - tasty treat): the ink gland of an octopus fried in olive oil.
+They introduced me to a new meze (μεζές - tasty treat): the ink gland of an octopus fried in olive oil.
 It was delicious.
 After a couple hours I left.
 I am not even sure how I managed to get back to Thetis.
 I jumped into the water and swam just to somber up.
 I then made a strong cup of coffee.
 But the party was not yet over.
-They had invited tonight for κακαβιά (kakavia - fish soup made from small fish like the French bouillabaisse).
+They had invited tonight for κακαβιά (kakavia - a fish soup made from small fish like the French bouillabaisse).

 After dark I went ashore to the taverna.
-All 7 of the Samian group were there and waiting for Ms Demetra to declare the soup done.
+All 7 of the Samian group were there and waiting for Ms. Demetra to declare the soup done.
 When it was ready and served it was out of this world.
 It was made with the fish speared this afternoon.
-After 3 plates of soup for each one of us, we were served the small boiled his, salads, cheese, etc. What an evening!
+After 3 plates of soup for each one of us, we were served the small boiled fish, salads, cheese, etc. What an evening!